jason-victor1/Gas-Intro/README.md

 - **Simple Transactions**: Sending Ether requires relatively small amounts of gas.
 - **Complex Transactions**: Minting an NFT, deploying a smart contract, or depositing funds into a DeFi protocol demand more gas due to their complexity.

-The total transaction fee can be calculated by multiplying the gas used with the gas price in Ether (not GWei):
+I found out that the total transaction fee can be calculated by multiplying the gas used with the gas price in Ether (not GWei):

 \[ \text{Transaction fee} = \text{gasPrice} \times \text{gasUsed} \]

 ## Hands-on: Sending an Ethereum Transaction

 Making a transaction requires the payment of a transaction fee to the blockchain nodes processing that transaction.
-Let's take an example using the MetaMask extension, a popular Ethereum wallet.
+Let me take you through an example using the MetaMask extension, a popular Ethereum wallet.

 ### Steps to Send a Transaction: